By: Kaila Weingarten MS ED

 - Open, Shut them

 Songs help children learn how to put words and phrases together.
 Use songs to expose your child to new words.
 By matching actions to words, your child understands what the word really means.
 Hearing a variety of songs will refine your toddler’s listening skills, as she notices changes in the tone or beat.
 Rhymes are a very important part of early literacy learning, as children learn to match the sounds of language.
+Try this:

 - Pause in the middle of a song and let your child fill in the words.